 The customer probably doesn’t care all that much about your 20 years of history and little details.
 They want to know what’s in it for them.

-Obviously you have to talk about where you brand came from, your values and similar, but always intertwine what this means for the customer.
+Obviously, you have to talk about where your brand came from, your values and similar, but always intertwine what this means for the customer.

 Look at how Wayfair elegantly words theirs.

 They state that customers will find any product they need at a price that’s right for them.
 Wayfair also lets customers know they will experience great customer service and have a smooth shopping experience.